 Don’t you just love that feeling when you get together with your friends to share an activity that you all enjoy?
-Today is our reduce, reuse, REFASHION time where my blogger friends and I get together to share with you (our reader friends) our latest upcycling fun.
-You’ll see their projects in just a bit.
+Today is our reduce, reuse, REFASHION time where I share with you my latest upcycling fun.
 For my project, I’ve chosen to show you how to take upcycled belts and turn them into home decor.

 Maybe that piques your attention and maybe you also think, “no way.” haha.
 Either way, let’s have some crafty fun!
 I’ve written all the steps out for you here, but also provide a video tutorial below for your viewing pleasure too.

 I don’t know about you, but when I head to the thrift store, I don’t just shop for myself.
 Being a mama to 6 and needing items for my family of 8, we also look in each section as the needs arise.
 It is no surprise that when I head to the ladies section there is always a bounty of shoes, purses, scarves, and belts.
 Accessories for the win!